 Closing an underground storage tank in place involves more than just filling the underground tank with a solid, inert material.
-The cost of a tank closure in place is typically more than that of an underground tank removal.
+The cost of a tank closure in place is typically more than that of an underground tank removal service.
 To help you understand what is involved for a tank closure in place, the following are a list of required steps by most towns in Massachusetts and New Hampshire.

 - An application for a permit must be submitted and approved by the Fire Department to close the underground tank in place.

 - A tank inspector must perform a closure assessment, which includes a visual inspection.

 - The fire department may require a structural engineer to inspect the site.